 At the heart of the vegetable garden known as the Potager de la Cantine, Lilian Bourgeat adds his comic and allegorical vision of a garden farmer who forgot one of his tools after a hard day’s work: a pair of rubber boots.

-Everyday subjects and the exploration of unique situations are at the heart of the artist’s work.
-His hyperrealist (yet larger-than-life) objects exist on the border separating functionality from excess.
-By injecting confusion into our grasp of reality, they disturb the normal course of events.
+Everyday subjects and encounters with unique situations form the heart of Lilian ourgeat’s work.
+His hyperrealist (yet larger-than-life) objects sit on the border separating functionality from excess.

-Now a permanent fixture of the vegetable garden, this brand-new pair of two neglected right-foot boots – three metres (10 feet) tall, size 2,000, and destined to live forever in the “invendu” (or “unsold”) bin – invites visitors to construct a new narrative of a contemporary tale.
+Now a permanent fixture of Le Potager de la cantine, this pair of two neglected right-foot boots – three metres (10 feet) tall, size 2 000, and destined to live forever in the “invendu” (or “unsold”) bin – seem to have been left there by a green giant, inviting visitors to construct a new narrative of a contemporary tale.

 LILIAN BOURGEAT WAS BORN IN 1970 IN SAINT-CLAUDE (FRANCE).
 HE LIVES AND WORKS IN DIJON.